Surface groups in uniform lattices of some semi-simple groups: Spaces of biconnected tripods and triconnected tripods

-We say a boundary loop of a triconnected pair of pants is {\em $T$-perfect} if it is conjugated to $\exp(2Ta)$.
+We say a boundary loop of a triconnected pair of pants is {\em $T$-perfect} if it is conjugate to $\exp(2Ta)$.
 Given $R$, recall that the boundary loops of an $R$-perfect pair of pants are $R$-perfect (See \cite[Proposition 5.2.2]{Labourie:2009}).